• Skip to primary navigation

 • Cooking your turkey in a Dutch oven has so many benefits.
 The meat comes out so juicy and will have a nice crisp skin if you don't cover it.
 And you can add lots of vegetables along with the turkey, so it literally is a one pot meal.

 • Meats cook quickly when they are roasted in a Dutch oven.
-It hold the heat in and keeps the food moist, no basting needed!
+It holds the heat in and keeps the food moist, no basting needed!
 This turkey breast cooked in just about 2 hours.
+And you can make the best gravy using its own pan juices.

-• I have recipes for beef, chicken and pork that are cooked in a Dutch oven that you may want to try as well: Dutch oven Corned Beef, Dutch Oven Pork Tenderloin, Dutch Oven Chicken Breast and Dutch Oven Mediterranean Chicken.
-You could say I definitely love my Dutch oven!
+• I have recipes for beef, chicken and pork that are cooked in a Dutch oven that you may want to try as well: Dutch oven Corned Beef, Dutch Oven Ham, Dutch Oven Pork Tenderloin, Dutch Oven Eye Round, Dutch Oven Chicken Breast and Dutch Oven Mediterranean Chicken.
+You could say I definitely love my Dutch oven!!

 uncooked turkey breast, butter, herbs

-• We are roasting a bone in, skin on turkey breast for this recipe.
+• We are roasting a bone-in turkey with the skin on in a Dutch oven for this recipe.
 When you roast or braise meat that have the bone and skin on, you will be sure of getting juicy, flavorful meat.
+But not to worry, if you don't have a Dutch oven roasting pan, just use any large roasting pan.
+You can always use aluminum foil if you need to cover it.

 • Adding butter and herbs is the best way to add more flavor to the turkey.
 Use sage, thyme, rosemary and garlic.
 These herbs go really with with poultry.